mlanser/100-days-of-code/r1-log.md

 * Hoping to get through most of the book in next few days so that I can tackle a real application sometime next week.

 ### R1D2 - 16MAY2020
 * More progress with Python refresher.
+Strings, bytes, lists, and dictionaries.
 * Also taking sneak peek at the [Cement CLI framework](https://builtoncement.com/).
 Cement is very easy to install and seems to have great documentation and tutorials.

+### R1D3 - 17MAY2020
+* Yet more Python refresher.
+* Played with loops and some trivial text processing.
+* Played with functions and docstrings.
+* Tried out executing sample app from both within Oython environment and from CLI.